-Harry Orwell is a world-weary private investigator who was forced to leave the Los Angeles Police Department after a bullet became lodged near his spine.
-Moving to San Diego, he lived on ...
-See full summary »
+Harry Orwell is a world-weary private investigator who was forced to leave the San Diego Police Department after a bullet became lodged near his spine.
+He lived on the beach, and, when not ...

 Marty McKee <firstname.lastname@example.org>

 19 of 19 people found this review helpful.

 Was this review helpful to you?